 - Business receives a letter of approval from DCED, and then chooses which EIOs to support.

-- Wilson Education Foundation provides business with acknowledgment of contribution.
+- WEF provides business with acknowledgment of contribution.

 - Business submits acknowledgment to DCED.